Ladybug: Profile and Information

 Reproduction

 There is no extensive information about the courting and mating ritual of Ladybugs.
-They stop being around each other as soon as a pair is done the mating.
+They stop being around each other when a pair is done with mating.

 Would you find having Ladybugs around you fascinating?
 How many species of Ladybugs can you identify?
 Tell us what you think about these cute bugs in the comments below.